Definition:

 Fraud: A deception to induce another to give up property or surrender a right.

-Free will: The ability to consciously choose between alternatives.
+Free will: The ability to consciously choose to perform any possible action.

 G.